 Quite a few of the major centerfire pistols do have either a .22 counterpart or even a 22 adaptability kit, either produced by the manufacturer, such as this Walther, or aftermarket, like Glocks.
 There are countless .22 caliber 1911s, Beretta makes a .22 version of the M9, Sig Sauer has the Mosquito, S&W M&P 22, and Ruger has the SR22.

 Now if you already have the “big brother” version of one of these “little brother” pistols, you might be interested in one of these.
 They all have their drawbacks though.

 The one with the fewest drawbacks, and why it made this list of the top 5 best .22 pistols, is the P22 which is nothing more than a scaled down version of the P99.
 It is a polymer framed, double action/single action, ambidextrous, modern pistol.
 One amazing feature is that these pistols come with an internally threaded barrel, so you can get a suppressor for this pistol.
 Not all models have this feature, though.

 There are many more .22 pistols that likely deserve to be on this list, but these are the ones I like the most, and is a great starting point for you if you’re in the market for one of the best .22 pistols out there.
 Which one is your favorite?

-Finally, when you’re ready to start carrying your defensive pistol, though we wouldn’t recommend one in .22lr for defense, we’ve got the best leather concealed carry holster on the market.
+Finally, when you’re ready to start carrying your defensive pistol, though we wouldn’t recommend one in .22lr for defense (unless there are no other options), we’ve got the best leather concealed carry holster on the market.